 - 8 basil leaves

 - pinch ground black pepper

-- In a large mixing bowl combine arugula, bell peppers, cranberries, nuts, salt, and pepper.
+- In a large bowl, combine arugula, bell peppers, cranberries, nuts, salt, and pepper.

-- In a food processor or blender, combine all ingredients for the dressing, pulse until emulsified.
+- In a food processor or blender, combine all the ingredients for the dressing and pulse until emulsified.
+Add the cool orzo to the greens.

-- Add cool orzo to greens.
-Toss with dressing and plate on a large platter or on individual salad plates.
+- Toss with the dressing and plate on a large platter or individual salad plates.
 Serve with burrata.